ilxl-ppr/restaurant-bill/problem/README.md

 ====================
 Total: $41.65
 ```

+# Submission checklist
+1. Compiled and ran the driver (main).
+1. Manually checked for compilation and logical errors.
+1. Ensured no errors on the unit test (make test).

 # Code evaluation
 Open the terminal and navigate to the folder that contains this exercise.
 Assuming you have pulled the code inside of `/home/student/labex02-tuffy` and you are currently in `/home/student` you can issue the following commands